Normal generators for mapping class groups: Asymptotic translation lengths on curve graphs

 \section{Asymptotic translation lengths on curve graphs}

-In the rest of the article, let $S = S_g$ be a closed surface of genus $g \ge 2$.
-There is another metric space on which the mapping class group $\Mod(S)$ acts by isometries, the curve graph.
+In the rest of the chapter, let $S = S_g$ be a closed surface of genus $g \ge 2$.
+There is another metric space on which the mapping class group $\Mod(S)$ acts by isometries, namely, the curve graph.
 In this section, we discuss the asymptotic translation length on the curve graph and its relation to normal generation.